Configuring super users for Azure Information Protection and discovery services or data recovery

 Configuration for the super user feature

 By default, the super user feature is not enabled, and no users are assigned this role.
 It is enabled for you automatically if you configure the Rights Management connector for Exchange, and it is not required for standard services that run Exchange Online, Microsoft Sharepoint Server, or SharePoint in Microsoft 365.

 If you need to manually enable the super user feature, use the PowerShell cmdlet Enable-AipServiceSuperUserFeature, and then assign users (or service accounts) as needed by using the Add-AipServiceSuperUser cmdlet or the Set-AipServiceSuperUserGroup cmdlet and add users (or other groups) as needed to this group.

 Although using a group for your super users is easier to manage, be aware that for performance reasons, Azure Rights Management caches the group membership.
 So if you need to assign a new user to be a super user to decrypt content immediately, add that user by using Add-AipServiceSuperUser, rather than adding the user to an existing group that you have configured by using Set-AipServiceSuperUserGroup.

 If you have not yet installed the Windows PowerShell module for Azure Rights Management, see Installing the AIPService PowerShell module.

 It doesn't matter when you enable the super user feature or when you add users as super users.
 For example, if you enable the feature on Thursday and then add a user on Friday, that user can immediately open content that was protected at the very beginning of the week.

 Security best practices for the super user feature

-Restrict and monitor the administrators who are assigned a global administrator for your Office 365 or Azure Information Protection tenant, or who are assigned the GlobalAdministrator role by using the Add-AipServiceRoleBasedAdministrator cmdlet.
+Restrict and monitor the administrators who are assigned a global administrator for your Microsoft 365 or Azure Information Protection tenant, or who are assigned the GlobalAdministrator role by using the Add-AipServiceRoleBasedAdministrator cmdlet.
 These users can enable the super user feature and assign users (and themselves) as super users, and potentially decrypt all files that your organization protects.